JanWilczek/wolf-sound-blog/_posts/2021-03-18-convolution-in-popular-transforms.md

 1. For the Laplace transform $x(t) \ast h(t) \stackrel{\mathcal{L}}{\longleftrightarrow} X(s)H(s)$ with the region of convergence (ROC) being the intersection of $X(s)$'s ROC and $H(s)$'s ROC.
 1. For the $z$-transform $x[n] \ast h[n] \stackrel{\mathcal{Z}}{\longleftrightarrow} X(z)H(z)$ with the ROC being the intersection of $X(z)$'s ROC and $H(z)$'s ROC.

 Analogously, convolution in the transform domain changes to multiplication in the time domain.
+This symmetry should be clear from the derivations, so I only mention it here.

 The article explains these relations in detail and gives proofs of the corresponding convolution property versions.